Diary Major John Kevin Lloyd - 1942-1945 - Part 16

 Christmas Dinner.
 Saw the

-Senthun Crosss this morning.
+Southern Cross this morning.

 I am kept busy most of the

-day on admin work.
-I feel
+day on admin work I feel

-how feeble all this worrying
+how futile all this worrying

-is and how I could be doing
+is and how I could be denied

 something of positive value